Araucaria bidwillii: Ecology

-Natural populations of this species have been reduced in extent and abundance through exploitation for its timber, the construction of dams and historical clearing.
-Most populations are now protected in formal reserves and national parks.

-A recent problem in small forestry plantations of A. bidwilli in Southeast Queensland is the introduction of red deer (Cervus elaphus).
-Red deer, unlike possums and rodents, eat bunya cones while still intact, preventing their dispersal.
+A problem in small forestry plantations of the bunya pine in Southeast Queensland is the introduction of red deer (Cervus elaphus).
+Unlike possums and rodents, the deer eat bunya cones while still intact, preventing their dispersal.

 Cultural significance

-The bunya, bonye, bunyi or bunya-bunya tree produces edible kernels.
+The bunya, bonye, bunyi, bunya-bunya or banya tree produces edible kernels.
 The ripe cones fall to the ground.
 Each segment contains a kernel in a tough protective shell, which will split when boiled or put in a fire.
-The flavour of the kernel is often compared to a chestnut, although it less intense in terms of aroma and flavour.
+The flavour of the kernel is often compared to a chestnut, although it is less intense in terms of aroma and flavour.
 The savory flavour and aroma is also comparable to cooked potato.

 The cones were a very important food source for native Australians – each Aboriginal family would own a group of trees and these would be passed down from generation to generation.
 This is said to be the only case of hereditary personal property owned by the Aboriginal people.

-After the cones had fallen and the fruit was ripe, large festival harvest would sometimes occur, between two and seven years apart.
+After the cones had fallen and the fruit was ripe, a large festival harvest would sometimes occur, between two and seven years apart.
 The people of the region would set aside differences and gather in the Bon-yi Mountains (Bunya Mountains) to feast on the kernels.
 The local people, who were bound by custodial obligations and rights, sent out messengers to invite people from hundreds of kilometres to meet at specific sites.
 The meetings involved Aboriginal ceremonies, dispute settlements and fights, marriage arrangements and the trading of goods.

 In what was probably Australia's largest Indigenous event, diverse tribes – up to thousands of people – once travelled great distances (from as far as Charleville, Bundaberg, Dubbo and Grafton) to the gatherings.
 They stayed for months, to celebrate and feast on the bunya nut.
 The bunya gatherings were an armistice accompanied by much trade exchange, and discussions and negotiations over marriage and regional issues.
 Due to the sacred status of the bunyas, some tribes would not camp amongst these trees.
 Also in some regions, the tree was never to be cut.